Japan to seek talks with South Korea over Nippon Steel court decision

 TOKYO: Japan will seek talks with Seoul regarding a South Korean court decision against a Japanese company over the issue of wartime forced labour, its top government spokesman said on Wednesday.

-Chief Cabinet Secretary Yoshihide Suga told a news conference that the government took the court decision seriously and that ministers would gather Wednesday afternoon to discuss how to respond.
+Japan's Chief Cabinet Secretary Yoshihide Suga told a news conference the court decision was "extremely regrettable" and the government took the situation seriously.

+The relevant Japanese ministers would gather on Wednesday afternoon to discuss how to respond, he said.

+"We plan to request the South Korean government for consultation," based on a 1965 treaty that normalised ties between the neighbours, Suga added.